- Canary Islands

-We all know what's the main reason people come to Tenerife: for the sunny weather all year long, as the island is the warmest Canary Island even during winter, along with Gran Canaria.
+We all know what's the main reason why people come to Tenerife: for the sunny weather all year long, as the island is the warmest Canary Island even during winter, along with Gran Canaria.

-Las Vistas Beach is a man made beach, protected by break-waters and with all the facilities you may need: sunbeds, showers, toilets and it's also accessible for disabled persons.
+Las Vistas Beach is a man-made beach, protected by breakwaters and with all the facilities you may need: sunbeds, showers, toilets and it's also accessible for disabled persons.

 The water here is clear and ideal for families with children, plus there are also some inflatables which will keep the children busy.

-This is a small and quiet beach, with only a beach bar.
-In terms of facilities it's pretty disappointing compared to the previous two beaches mentioned above.
+Playa del Callao is a small and quiet beach, with only a beach bar.
+In terms of facilities, it's pretty disappointing compared to the previous two beaches mentioned above.
 There are some nudists that come to this beach for the privacy it offers compared to the other two.
 At least it's worth walking here to take a look around if you want to explore this corner of Los Cristianos as well.

 Los Cristianos market is the largest market in the south of Tenerife and here you'll find everything from souvenirs to fake brand purses, clothes or watches and much more.
 It's crowded, so take care of your belongings.

 Jungle Park (Las Aguilas) is a zoological park in the south of Tenerife and it's a good day out for families who don't want to travel all the way to Loro Parque.
-From Los Cristianos you can take the free park shuttle and you'll be there in no time.
+From Los Cristianos, you can take the free park shuttle and you'll be there in no time.
 The park has shows, lots of animal exhibits and a beautiful garden so it's easy to spend an entire day here.

 If you're staying in Los Cristianos you have plenty of boat excursions to choose from: you can go on a fishing trip or a dolphin/whale watching trip.

 La Gomera is the closest island to Tenerife and the ferry that connects the two is leaving from Los Cristianos harbour.
 There are several companies that offer day trips to La Gomera: you go on the ferry and then a bus will wait for you on the other side to take you on a ride through the neighboring island.
 You also have the option to book your own ferry tickets and cross over to La Gomera, where you can spend a few days exploring on your own or just spend a day to see a bit of this green and beautiful island.

-If you're on a family holiday and you're wondering what to do in Los Cristianos with the kids, a trip to Moneky Park might be a good option for you, especially if you're looking for a short trip that won't take an entire day.
+If you're on a family holiday and you're wondering what to do in Los Cristianos with the kids, a trip to Monkey Park might be a good option for you, especially if you're looking for a short trip that won't take an entire day.
 Monkey Park is great for smaller children as well, they get to see the animals up close and interact with them, in a way that's not possible in other parks.

 If you're an active person and you want to do some hiking while in Tenerife, then you can do so without traveling far.

-There are 2 paths that you can take and you is steeper than the other, but both of them are pretty easy to achieve if you have proper footwear.
+There are 2 paths that you can take and one is steeper than the other, but both of them are pretty easy to achieve if you have proper footwear.
 Bring water with you and wear sunscreen, as there is no place to take escape the blazing sun during the daytime.
-We would advise to do this climb early in the morning, before it gets too hot.
+We would advise you to do this climb early in the morning before it gets too hot.
 The views from the top are pretty amazing and the climb to Montana Chayofita is free, as there is no official trail.